Virtual-Coffee/VC-Community-Docs/monthly-challenges/facilitators-docs.md

 ## Technical Guidelines

 Monthly Challenge team communication and facilitation mostly takes place in Slack and GitHub.
-In this section, you will find a guide on how to work with Slack and GitHub for the monthly challenge.
+In this section, you will find a guide on how to work with Slack and update the website for the monthly challenge.

 ### Updating the `#monthly-challenge` Channel's Topic and Description on Slack